Welcome to Prepper's Plan

 dehydrated foods in non-air tight containers: These foods will get soggy and moldy if you allow the air to get to it.
 Always store dehydrated and

 freeze dried foods in airtight containers and if you open a # 10 can repackage what is left in smaller airtight containers with oxygen absorbers for longer shelf life.

 - Waiting to plant a garden until you need the food: It take a while to get a garden going.
 If you wait until you need the food, you will be waiting a long time.

 - Purchasing hybrid seeds instead of NON-GMO seeds: always purchase NON-GMO seeds for your survival garden if you plan to harvest your own seeds for next year and years after.

 You will never have to purchase new seeds again.
 Hybrid seeds cannot be replanted.

-- Storing water in the wrong containers: Always store water in food safe containers made for water storage, otherwise the plastic chemicals will leach into your water
+- Storing water in the wrong containers: Always store water in food safe containers made for water storage, otherwise the plastic chemicals will leach into your

 - Not having a plan on where to store your emergency food: This was one of my biggest mistakes.
 I went gung ho purchasing emergency food supplies without having a storage plan and